 My previous working station was so good, and I learned a lot from the school.
 However, I decided to explore and wanted to learn even more from your school and use my skills and knowledge to ensure this institution’s success.
 I am always determined to learn, and I saw this as an opportunity to gain more skills in my career.

-Going for an interview with no clue on the questions you are likely to encounter is the worst thing you can do.
+Going for an interview without a clue about the questions you are likely to encounter is the worst thing you can do.
 It will show how unprepared you are and that you aren’t serious.
 Avoid that by studying these questions.
 Also, ensure to wear decently to maximize your chances of getting hired.